david8zhang/pirate-rpg/readme.md

 ## Must haves for Alpha release:

 - Bigger map with more islands and more tiles

-- Lazy spawning / rendering

-  - Static mob pool with blank mob objects initialized at the beginning of the game
-  - Mob spawners can only spawn mobs by "using" them from the Mob pool.
-If there are no more mobs available in the pool, grab a mob that is offscreen and recycle it.
-If no mobs are available, then don't spawn any mobs

 - Sail boat
 - More weapons
   - Stone sword